WHY CO-PUBLISH WITH RONIN?

 self-publishers that will sell you these services.
 You

-what you want, supervising each site constantly to
+create what you want, supervising each constantly to

-make sure it follows your wishes and then making sure
+make sure they follow your wishes and then making sure

-that the various sites meld together in a way that
+that the various pieces meld together in a way that

 If you want to explore the do-it-yourself

 route, click on our “do

 it yourself” link for a list of the major

 self-publishers.
 Then visit their sites, find out what